-In this article you will learn 4 tips that will help you navigate a career change.
+In this article we explore four career planning tips to help you make a successful career change.

-When you are thinking about your next career move, particularly if it is a change in direction, I recommend you think hard about the criteria of requirements that will meet your needs.
-Here are some examples of what you may include in your criteria and consider –
+When you’re thinking about your next career move, particularly if it is a change in direction, I recommend you think hard about the criteria of requirements that will meet your needs.
+While your job title is likely to change, there are many other dimensions to consider, including:

 - How much you want to earn?

-- Are the values of the organisation you work for important?
+- How important are the values of the organisation you work for?

-- What sort of environment do you want to work in (inside/ outside, with people / alone)
+- What sort of work environment do you want to work in (e.g. inside/ outside, with people / alone)?

-- What types of activities do you want to do each day?
+- What types of work do you want to focus on in your role?

-Many jobs are not advertised.
-Many businesses either have a succession plan (someone else lined up as the replacement) or will ask their personal networks ‘who do they know?’ before they invest money in a job ad or recruitment agency.
+The hidden job market refers to the jobs and opportunities that are not advertised on job sites or listed with recruiters.
+It may surprise you that many jobs are not advertised.
+This is because many businesses either have a succession plan (someone else lined up as the replacement) or will ask their personal networks ‘who do they know?’ before they invest money in a job ad or recruitment agency.
 What this means is that you need to ask everyone you know about what jobs or opportunities they know about.
-The better your criteria, the more productive this exercise is.
+The better your criteria for what you’re looking for, the more productive this exercise is.

-For example, when people ask you ‘how are you?’, take a leaf out of my book and apply the ‘oversharing’ approach.
+For example, when people ask you ‘how are you?’, perhaps steer the conversation towards your current exploration of opportunities they might be able to help you with.
 Especially if they are family and friends!
 Tell them you are well and thinking about exploring roles in ‘insert type of industry‘ and ‘insert top 1-2 criteria‘ and see where this leads you.
-Most people generally know someone who is looking for a staff member or will see a job ad that is suited to your career.
-This means that the more people you tell that you are looking for a new opportunity and considering a career change, the more chance an opportunity will open up via your personal networks!
+Most people generally know someone who is looking for a team member or may have seen a recent job advertised on LinkedIn that suits your transferrable skills.

 Most people have a good idea of what they’d ‘like to do next’ but tend to keep these thoughts to themselves.
-I encouraged the shopkeeper, and I also encourage you, to be brave and talk to friends you know who work in the industry you are thinking about working in and ask lots and lots of questions!
-At a practical level, this means writing down a list of the industries you are interested in learning more about.
-You then need to consider who you know in these industries and arrange to have them over for dinner or shout them a coffee or drink and pick their brains!
 Making your next career move, especially if it involves a career change, is a project you need to invest time in.
 It does not have to be overwhelming, but is something you should give attention to and gradually chip away at, if you are serious about making a change.